roadwarriorwp/rwc-employee-handbook/employment-policies/code-of-conduct.md

 Unacceptable behavior will not be tolerated whether by employees, officers, or clients of Road Warrior Creative.
 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If an employee engages in unacceptable behavior, Road Warrior Creative's officers or the employee's direct supervisor may take any action they deem appropriate, up to and including suspension without pay or immediate dismissal.
+If an employee engages in unacceptable behavior, Road Warrior Creative's officers or the employee's direct supervisor may take any action they deem appropriate, up to and including suspension or immediate dismissal.
+Employees may also be subject to legal action, dependent upon the sensitivity and scope of conduct and if licenses or copyrights are compromised.

 ## What To Do If You Witness Or Are Subject To Unacceptable Behavior